Carlos Ramirez-Rosa: Early life, education, and career

 After graduating, he served as a congressional caseworker in the office of Congressman Luis Gutiérrez.
 After working for Congressman Gutiérrez, he worked as a family support network organizer with the Illinois Coalition for Immigrant and Refugee Rights until he ran for alderman in 2015.

 On April 8, 2014, Ramirez-Rosa was arrested while attempting to block a deportation bus leaving Broadview Detention Center in Broadview, Illinois.
 The arrest was part of the "Not One More" campaign to pressure President Barack Obama to stop deportations.
 Ramirez-Rosa said at the time of his arrest: "I'm a U.S. citizen.
 I don’t fear deportation, but I know that when you're taking hard-working and decent people, putting them in detention centers and then putting them on buses and separating them from their families, that is an act of injustice."

-Prior to his election to the Chicago City Council, Ramirez-Rosa also served as an elected community representative to the Avondale-Logandale Local School Council.
+Prior to his election to the Chicago City Council, Ramirez-Rosa was an elected community representative to the Avondale-Logandale Local School Council.

-He is the nephew of Cook County Judge Ramon Ocasio III.
+He is the nephew of Cook County Judge Ramon Ocasio III, and Chicanas of 18th Street author and activist Magda Ramirez-Castaneda.
 Ramirez-Rosa's mother is of Mexican descent and his father is of Puerto Rican descent.

 Chicago City Council

 Ramirez-Rosa was first elected the alderman of the 35th ward on February 24, 2015.
 He received 67% of the vote, defeating incumbent alderman Rey Colón.
-He was easily re-elected to a second four-year term on February 28, 2019.
+He was easily re-elected to a second four-year term on February 28, 2019, and to a third term on February 28, 2023.

-He is a member of the Chicago City Council's Progressive Reform Caucus, Latino Caucus, and the LGBT Caucus.

-He is the youngest current alderman and one of the youngest aldermen in the history of Chicago, and one of the city's first two openly LGBT Latino councillors alongside colleague Raymond Lopez.
+He is one of the council's youngest current alderman, one of the youngest aldermen in the history of Chicago, and one of the city's first two openly LGBT Latino councilors alongside colleague Raymond Lopez.
 After a year as alderman, Crain's Chicago Business distinguished Ramirez-Rosa as a member of their 2016 "Twenty in their 20s" class.

-During his tenure, Ramirez-Rosa has championed housing affordability, property tax relief, immigrant rights, workers' rights, environmental protections, police accountability reform, and other progressive and liberal issues.
+In 2023, Crain's Chicago Business distinguished Ramirez-Rosa as one of that year's "40 Under 40."
+He is a member of the Chicago City Council's Progressive Reform Caucus, Latino Caucus, the LGBT Caucus, and the inaugural chair and dean of the council's Democratic Socialist Caucus.